bmann/bmcgarden/_notes/secondbrain.md

 I want to document and keep links to apps and tools that I research, use, and/or recommend, in order to find it again later, review if anything has changed, and to share it with other people.

 I want to document articles.
 Maybe it's keeping a copy of something insightful, especially quoting relevant parts.
 Yes, like Roam helps to do, to capture these relevant parts.
-Here's an example of [saving and quoting 'When Tailwinds Vanish'](/article/tailwinds-vanish){: .internal-link}.
+Here's an example of [saving and quoting 'When Tailwinds Vanish']({% link _notes/tailwinds-vanish.md %}).
 I haven't social shared this anywhere, but have mentioned, shared privately, and discussed it in person with multiple people.
 Clearly something I should keep around.

 Basically, if I'm going to share an article with someone, I should "keep" a copy, same as with recommending an app / tool / person.

 For now, I'm highlighting some of them on the home page.

-_Sharing_ an article is more likely to be done through a [social share on my blog](https://blog.bmannconsulting.com/archives/social), which in turn gets cross posted to Twitter.[^1]
+_Sharing_ an article is more likely to be done through a [social share on my blog](https://microblog.bmannconsulting.com), which in turn gets cross posted to Twitter.[^1]

 [^1]: for search purposes, should have all the content on my blog accessible here as well and/or available for transclusion (which is really just the case that generalized transclusion from a URI is extremely useful)

-I also have [Bookmarks on my blog](https://blog.bmannconsulting.com/bookmarks), mainly because that's one of the object types defined by the [[Indieweb]] [[Micropub]] interface.
-I will likely use it less now that this site exists.

 ### Worklog